Can I Ask a Former Employer to Delete My Data?

 can-i-ask-a-former-employer-to-delete-my-data

-In this day and age of digital technology, private information is continuously being amassed and kept by a variety of institutions.
-This covers employers who gather and process employees’ personal information as part of their business.
-But once you’ve left the organization, what happens to the data you’ve contributed?
+In this day and age of digital technology, private information is continuously being amassed and kept by various institutions.
+This covers employers who gather and process employees’ personal information for their business.
+But what happens to the data you’ve contributed once you’ve left the organization?
 Can you ask your previous employer to remove your data?
-In this piece, we will discuss the rights that individuals have about the personal data that they have collected and provide some insight into how an individual can request that their data be deleted from a previous employer.
+In this piece, we will discuss individuals’ rights about the personal data they have collected and provide some insight into how an individual can request that their data be deleted from a previous employer.

 How Long Can a Company Keep My Data?